iann0036/cfn-tf-custom-types/README.md

 ### Resource Submission

-Once you have generated the required resource files, you can submit the type by running the following:
+Once you have generated the required resource files, you can submit the type to the CloudFormation registry by running the following:

 ```
 python3 submit.py <resourcename>